-It’s no surprise that the Queen of Talk and ultimate content creator has been doing it for years.
+It’s no surprise that the Queen of Talk and ultimate content creator has been doing it for years as one of the world’s richest self-made women.
 Oprah’s current net worth has now amassed $2.5 billion, with a good chunk of her coins coming from her 10% ownership and ambassador partnership with Weight Watchers (which is now estimated to be worth more than $425 million).
 Outside of this investment, Oprah continues to make money from her media company OWN, which her 25.5% stake is worth $75 million, and a recent multi-year content partnership that she made with Apple to create original content.

 If you thought she was just a singer, then you’ve been thinking way too small about our Houston-born diva all this time.
 Beyond being married to the first hip hop billionaire, Beyonce Knowles Carter has proven that she is a true businesswoman with a net worth of $400 million.
 Beyonce has gotten clever about diversifying her assets; her recent Netflix deal for the release of her Coachella performance Homecoming was worth a whopping $60 million.
 Jay-Z and her’s On The Run stadium tours have grossed over $300 million to date.
 Let’s also not forget Beyonce’s parlays into fashion with her Ivy Park clothing line and recent partnership with Adidas.